-Each of the founding academic partners of the Centre for Innovative Manufacturing in Medical devices brings significant capabilities and is recognised nationally and internationally.
+Our centres of founding academic partners bring significant capabilities and are recognised nationally and internationally.

 In combination their quality of staff, research output, facilities and infrastructure are creating a world leading Centre to address the needs of medical devices manufacturers through robust research projects aimed at addressing specific manufacturing challenges.